Safe Start Plan to Reopen

 Also in preparation for the 2021-2022 school year, we will be sending you some important information about re-enrollment.
 Please review the information and be sure to reserve your student’s seat here at FCS for the next school year by re-enrolling before the end of April.

 Please review the following information and note some of the changes.
 These plans and procedures may be amended and updated as local conditions and regulations make it necessary.

 Social Distancing: Faith Christian school believes that part of the education a student receives is learning to grow in favor with God and man; therefore, we encourage normal, healthy, and respectful social interaction.
 However, during this time of heightened sensitivity to social spacing, we will encourage proper spacing and physical separation to the extent that it is possible in a school setting both in our classrooms and in other locations throughout the day.

-To help keep the students in smaller groups throughout the school day, K4 through 6th grade classes will eat snack and lunch in their classrooms.
+To help keep the students in smaller groups throughout the school day, K4 through 6th grade classes will eat snack and lunch at their own tables in the gym.
 Restroom and handwashing breaks will be on a staggered schedule.

 For chapel and any school assemblies, students will be seated with their classes and the classes will be appropriately socially distanced in the auditorium.